 Low-hanging objects, e.g. a flag/pennant for projecting load, or accessories such as auxiliary lamps and bull bars that are higher than the bonnet limit the function.

-- Keep the windscreen surface in front of the laser sensor free from ice, snow and dirt (see the illustration for sensor location).
+- Keep the windscreen surface in front of the laser sensor free from ice, snow and dirt.
+For an illustration of sensor location, see City Safety™ - function.

 - Remove ice and snow from the bonnet - snow and ice must not exceed a height of 5 cm.